Engineering dynamically decoupled quantum simulations with trapped ions: Multi-ion tests

-Our experimental realization deviates from the Haldane-Shastry model in several fundamental ways.
-The experiment has open boundary conditions, unlike the original version of this model (although open generalizations have been considered \cite{Simons1994,Bernard1995}), and the spin-spin couplings in an ion chain do not precisely obey a power-law dependence \cite{Monroe2019a}.
-Despite these differences, we can experimentally and numerically observe key signs of proximity to this model.
-Due to the Heisenberg symmetry, any finite initial magnetization along each direction is conserved up to slow uniform decoherence (Fig.~\ref{fig:Fig5}b).
-Meanwhile, preparing a N\`eel initial state along $z$ results in persisting and oscillatory non-thermalizing dynamics consistent with near-integrability (Fig.~\ref{fig:Fig5}c).
-Similar behavior is seen in numerics, which are performed by solving the Schr\"{o}dinger equation for $\overline{\mathcal{H}}$ using the experimental spin-spin couplings (Eq.~\ref{eq:FullMSHamiltonian}).
-In additional data (see Appendix~\ref{sec:AppendixAdditionalHS} and Fig.~\ref{fig:FigHSSM}), we show that this behavior persists for an alternate initial state.
-Furthermore, utilizing the flexibility of Floquet Hamiltonian Engineering, we modify the driving sequence to engineer a less-symmetric thermalizing model, for which each of these signatures is lost.
+Our experimental realization deviates from the ideal Haldane-Shastry model in several ways.
+At the level of the Hamiltonian, the experiment has open boundary conditions, unlike the original version of this model, although open generalizations have also been previously studied \cite{Simons1994,Bernard1995}.
+Furthermore, the spin-spin couplings in the ion chain do not precisely obey an inverse square power-law dependence \cite{Monroe2019a}.
+For the data shown, the best-fit power law constant is 2.05, and the largest deviation of a coupling from the fit is 0.08 $J_0$.
+Beyond the Hamiltonian form, the experiment also has decoherence, which in this regime is primarily due to motional heating (see Appendix \ref{sec:AppendixNoise}).
+Averaging over the pulse sequence, this may be approximated as depolarizing noise (see Appendix~\ref{sec:AppendixHSDecoherence} for numerics incorporating decoherence).
+Despite these differences, we can experimentally and numerically observe key signs of proximity to the ideal Haldane-Shastry limit.
+Due to the Heisenberg symmetry, any finite initial magnetization along each direction is conserved up to a slow decay set by the decoherence (Fig.~\ref{fig:Fig5}b).
+We estimate the coherence time by a fit to the average of these decays, giving $\overline{J_0}\tau\approx4.5$.
+Meanwhile, preparing another initial state, such as a N\`eel initial state along $z$, results in persisting and oscillatory non-thermalizing dynamics consistent with near-integrability (Fig.~\ref{fig:Fig5}c).
+Similar oscillations and recurrences are seen in numeric simulations of the experiment, which are performed by solving the Schr\"{o}dinger equation for $\overline{\mathcal{H}}$ using the experimental spin-spin couplings (Eq.~\ref{eq:FullMSHamiltonian}), and in simulations of the exact Haldane-Shastry dynamics (Fig.~\ref{fig:Fig5}d).
+We note that the inversion of the first recurrence, seen in experiment and experimental numerics but not the ideal Hamiltonian, is a boundary effect that is determined in an open chain by the parity of the number of ions.
+In additional data (see Appendix~\ref{sec:AppendixAdditionalHS} and \ref{sec:AppendixLevelStats}), we show that this behavior persists for an alternate initial state, and numerically study the level statistics of the approximate and exact Hamiltonians.
+Furthermore, utilizing the flexibility of Floquet Hamiltonian Engineering, we modify the driving sequence to engineer a less-symmetric thermalizing model, for which each of these signatures is lost: the experimental dynamics no longer conserve $\langle \sigma^z \rangle$ and no longer exhibit revivals (see Fig.~\ref{fig:FigHSSM}).